Serind/PocketID/docs/android/index.md

 ## SSO (single sign-on)

 Just like the major single sign-on platforms such as Facebook and Google, our login/onboarding process is meant to make it very easy and convenient for users to login to your app.
-The great aspect of SSO is that the user don’t have to re-login to your app every time and as a side benefit, user’s don’t need to login to other apps that support PocketID as well.
+The great aspect of SSO is that the user don’t have to re-login to your app every time.
 This creates a level of comfort for users and will create a sphere of convenience.
 As a developer, you don’t have to do anything extra to enable this feature, it works by default on the respective platform.